 Standalone Roaming Client approach

 The standalone Roaming Client uses a virtual loopback adapter (127.0.0.1:53) in order to extend DNS coverage to all DNS requests sent to the computer's network adapters DNS settings.
-This also requires that the DNS server is set (automatically) on all adaptors to use 127.0.0.1, the localhost loopback address.
+This also requires that the DNS server is set (automatically) on all adapters to use 127.0.0.1, the localhost loopback address.

 The disadvantage of this approach is that some VPN providers validate DNS against their own criteria- either mandating that it matches what has been set by the Admin or invalidating the use of a locally running DNS resolver on 127.0.0.1.

 Alternatively, some VPNs overwrite DNS NIC settings as well with VPN values - but run into conflicts from having treated 127.0.0.1 as local DNS instead of the real values.
-This conflict can cause the Umbrella Roaming Module and the conflicting software package to not function as designed or cause an all DNS fail scenario where the configured DNS settings are lost at connect or disconnect.
+This conflict can cause the Umbrella Roaming Client and the conflicting software package to not function as designed or cause an all DNS fail scenario where the configured DNS settings are lost at connect or disconnect.

 See our known list of known conflicts here:

 These limitations apply to the core redirection design of the roaming client - 127.0.0.1 insertion into the NIC DNS settings.